scala/docs.scala-lang/_overviews/scala3-book/taste-methods.md

 ## Scala methods

 Scala classes, case classes, traits, enums, and objects can all contain methods.
-When a method isn’t declared to use a generic type or accept `using` parameters, its general syntax looks like this:
+The syntax of a simple method looks like this:

 ```scala
 def methodName(param1: Type1, param2: Type2): ReturnType =